openflighthpc/flight-inventory/README.md

 `templates/` directory then, if nothing is found, it will be used as a path.
 The output will be passed to stdout unless a destination is specified with the `-l` option.

 NODE_SPEC refers to specification of more than one node.
 This is done in the same way for all commands.
-Either nodes names are given, separated by commas, or `--all` can be passed to process all data in the `store/` directory.
+Either nodes names are given, separated by commas, or `--all` can be passed to supersede this process the data for all nodes directory.
 Additionally groups can be selected with the `-g` option in which case all nodes in the specified groups will be processed.

 For all the editing and modifying commands if the `--create/-c` option is used a new file will be created for each node if it doesn't already exist.